 The flu shot is effective for about six months, so getting vaccinated in October will ensure you’re protected until flu season ends.
-With rare exceptions, everyone from the age of 6 months on should receive the flu vaccine, according to the CDC.
 The flu shot is especially important for certain at-risk groups, including pregnant women, the elderly and people from communities in need.

 It’s good to be prepared in case you or a family member come down with a flu or other virus, and your medicine cabinet is a great place to start.
 Discard old, expired medicines, and create a list of items to replace or replenish, including:

 A thermometer and extra batteries.